- This event has passed.

 Using pencils, coloring materials, and collage, participants of all ages can create unique portraits perfect for framing for the wall or hanging on the fridge.

 Participants of all ages are invited to create a fairy wand using pipe cleaners and beads for fun and whimsical play.
 These wands can also transform into bubble wands for extra fairy fun.

 Tara Cady Sartorius is an artist and art educator interested in connecting people through design, materials, words, and images.
-A founding member of the Flimp Festival back in 1990, Tara believes that the pursuit of knowledge should be motivated by curiosity, which resonates throughout Flimp!
-At this year’s festival, Tara will lead an activity as Flimp’s featured artist, guiding participants through creating their own floral head garlands from fresh flowers and other whimsical materials.
+A founding member of the Flimp Festival in 1990, Tara believes that the pursuit of knowledge should be motivated by curiosity, which resonates throughout Flimp!
+At this year’s festival, Tara will lead an activity, guiding participants to create their own floral head garlands from fresh flowers and other whimsical materials.

 MEOWAcademy, located in Montgomery, Alabama, and serving the River Region, is a place for youth to discover the joy of music and learn new skills through piano, guitar, voice, and drums lessons.

 A traveling troupe of intrepid space folk explorers, Electric Blue Yonder (EBY) examines the mysteries of the universe and reports their findings through song.